California Wildfire Mitigation Program - Home Hardening Initiative

 There are total of three San Diego communities that have been identified to pilot the Home Hardening Program by CAL OES and CAL FIRE.
-Dulzura is the first community that will participate for the year 2022.
-The program will be expanding to the communities of Potrero during the year 2023, and Campo during the year of 2024.
+Dulzura is the first community that will participate for the year (anticipated to start in Summer 2023).
+The program will be expanding to the communities of Potrero during the Fall of 2023, and Campo during the Fall of 2024.
 It is important to note that during the pilot phase of the California Wildfire Mitigation Program development, demonstration communities will aim to harden a small number of homes.
 In time, the program can be expanded to other areas.

 How were the communities selected to participate?

 San Diego County was prioritized as a potential demonstration county after Cal OES and CAL FIRE conducted a state-wide analysis of areas with high wildfire risk and high social vulnerability (residents over age 65, residents in poverty, residents with a disability, residents with limited English, and residents without a car) at the parcel and census-tract level.
 Fire risk, climate change, and census data were included in the analyses.

 - Currently, we are currently ONLY accepting homeowner applications from the community of Dulzura area (91917).
 We are expecting to begin accepting applications from Potrero homeowners in the Fall of 2023.
 Around Fall of 2024, we will be accepting the homeowner applications from Campo.

 - Only the legal homeowner may apply - the applicant must be the name on the deed.